jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Death Star Goes KaBoom

 Stargazer, let's take a second to appreciate the irony of pain.
 Every lifeform hates it, but without feeling hunger, thirst, or cold, we wouldn't exist.
 Evolution is series of adaptions to pain.
 A caged polar bear can't adapt to the Artic's changing environment.
-Only ones on the frontline can save the species.
+Only the hungry bears on the frontline can save the species.

 The middle-class flocked to Wikipedia, internet music and movies.
 We didn't need marches or protests.
 We only needed to use the best tool for the job.
 That's all it takes to evolve humantiy.